WikiEducationFoundation/WikiEduDashboard/docs/WMFLABS_DEPLOYMENT.md

   - Paste the standard file, then save.
   - $ `touch /var/www/dashboard/shared/config/newrelic.yml`
   - (No file content is necessary unless you're using New Relic monitoring.)
+- Create the tmp directory for pid files
+  - $ `mkdir /var/www/dashboard/shared/tmp/pids`
+  - (Sidekiq will create a pid file in this directory upon deployment.
+If it is unable to do so, background jobs will not be performed.)

 ON YOUR MACHINE
 -------------